• HOME

 • Location: 5a Avenida Norte #29 Calle del Arco (directions)

-If you have extra funds to spare, then a meal (and a margarita!) at Frida’s won’t disappoint.
+If you have extra funds, a meal (and a margarita!) at Frida’s won’t disappoint.
 But if you’re looking for a more laid-back Mexican taco experience, head south of town to Cactus Taco Shop (# 9 below).

 6. La Bruja